Entropy zero area preserving diffeomorphisms of $S^2$: Renormalization.

-\begin{lemma} \begin{enumerate} \item If $V \in \cA(q)$ is essential in $M$ then $V$ is $f$-invariant. \item If $V$ is any $f$-invariant open annulus in $M$ then $V$ is essential in $M.$ \end{enumerate} \end{lemma} \begin{proof} Suppose $V \in \cA(q)$ is essential in $M$.
-Since $f$ commutes with $f^q$, $f(V)$ is an element of $\cA(q)$ (see Remark~(\ref{second centralizer invariance})) and hence $f(V)$ is either equal to or disjoint from $V$.
+\begin{lemma} If $V \in \cA(q)$ is essential in $M$ then $V$ is $f$-invariant. \end{lemma} \begin{proof} Lemma~\ref{permutes} implies that $f(V)$ is an element of $\cA(q)$ and hence that $f(V)$ is either equal to or disjoint from $V$.
 Since $V$ is essential in $M$, $f(V)$ is essential in $M$.
-If $f(V)$ is disjoint from $V$ then since $f(V)$ is essential in $M$, $f$ maps one component of the complement of $V$ to a proper subset of itself contradicting the fact that $f$ preserves area.
-This proves (1).
+If $f(V)$ is disjoint from $V$ then $f$ maps one component of the complement of $V$ to a proper subset of itself because every component of the complement of $V$ in $S^2$ contains fixed points of $F$.
+This contradicts the fact that $f$ preserves area. \end{proof}

-If an $f$-invariant open annulus $V \subset M$ is inessential then one of its complementary components is contained in $M$.
-The union of $V$ and this component is an $f$-invariant open disk which, by the Brouwer plane translation theorem, must contain a point of $\Fix(f) \cap M$.
-This contradiction implies that $V$ is essential in $M$ and so verifies (2). \end{proof}

-The following proposition shows that elements of the family $\cA(q)$ refine the elements of $\cA$. \begin{prop} Each $V \in \cA(q)$ is a subset of some $U \in A.$ Moreover, each $f$-invariant open annulus in $M$ is contained in some $U \in \cA$. \end{prop}
+The following proposition shows that elements of the family $\cA(q)$ refine the elements of $\cA$. \begin{prop} Each $V \in \cA(q)$ is a subset of some $U \in \cA.$ \end{prop}

-\begin{proof} Assume at first that $V$ is an essential annulus in $M$.
-If $V \in \cA(q),$ then $V$ is $f$-invariant by Lemma~(\ref{lem: ess => inv}.)
-Let $\alpha$ be a simple closed loop in $V$ representing a generator of its fundamental group and let $\gamma$ be the simple closed geodesic or a horocycle in $M$ that is freely homotopic to $\alpha$.
-Since $V$ is $f$-invariant, $\gamma$ is isotopic to $f(\gamma)$ and in particular does not cross any reducing curves.